-Choose the research degree that is right for you
+What's the right research degree for you?

 Research Degree Tutors

-- Your subject area and study mode will determine the amount of time you need to spend studying on campus.
+- Your subject area and study mode will determine the amount of time you need to spend studying on campus

 - Normally you are expected to be resident in the UK and within daily travelling distance of the University.